 I must admit though.
 When I was first invited here for food-tasting, I was quite skeptical.
 Healthy greens may be good for the body, but they hardly appeal to me!
 But boy, was I in for a surprise!
 This is one of the most enjoyable meals I’ve had in recent months.
 In fact, it pleased me so much I even did a bit of live blogging from the restaurant on our Facebook Page.
 Oh yeah, do join us there if you haven’t, okay?

 What do gardens come with?
 Plants, of course!
-The Garden features a tree as the centerpiece.
+The Garden features a tree as the centrepiece.
 This is indoor!
 Can you tell if the tree is real?
 Apart from this, there is also outdoor dining by the pool.
 Percy, the resident peacock, may even strut by to say hello!

 The bread sticks are speckled with seeds and nuts, and they come with a delicious yoghurt dip.